 I’ll be honest, it took me years to start dealing with the emotions that came along with the things that happened in my past.

 I had to be open to confront, talk about, feel, and accept the things that had happened.
 For me, I had help from a psychologist and the recovery meetings that I attend on a regular basis.
-I was willing be vulnerable and share honestly.
+I was willing to be vulnerable and share honestly.

 It was not easy and there are still moments where I feel hijacked by memories and emotions.
 I can feel scared all over again and it takes me a minute to realize that I am safe.
 Fight or flight becomes a real thing for me as a defense mechanism.
 It is our brains response to survival.
 Even trying to defend us when simply reliving trauma feelings in a relatively safe moment.

-In the end though I know that I am ok and I can move through these moments a lot faster than I did in my past.
+In the end, though I know that I am ok and I can move through these moments a lot faster than I did in my past.
 It can be done.
 It is not impossible to deal with trauma but it can be hard as hell.

-I have to make the decision in the moment to move on and free myself from my past.
+I have to make the decision at the moment to move on and free myself from my past.
 It is not fair to myself to rob myself of the beautiful life that I know have.
 This choice, even though very painful at times, allowed me to move through and stop standing still.

-As a result my life has more of a positive outlook and fear does not rule me.
+As a result, my life has more of a positive outlook and fear does not rule me.
 I have freed myself from being stuck in the past.
 And I believe that if you are feeling stuck that you can find your way out as well.